-Flaws in painting can be obvious, help such as overspray or a poor color choice.
+Flaws in painting can be obvious, such as overspray or a poor color choice.
 Sometimes, though, signs of a bad paint job are subtle and, more often than not, it can be difficult to identify the source of the poor effect.

 When you’re looking at an entire surface, it might be easy to miss small streaks, runs, or poor edge work.
-Similarly, paint often takes several weeks to entirely cure, diagnosis during which time the sheen and brush strokes will often change, softening and “laying out” smoothly if the paint was applied correctly.
+Similarly, paint often takes several weeks to entirely cure, during which time the sheen and brush strokes will often change, softening and “laying out” smoothly if the paint was applied correctly.
 If not, those inconsistencies in sheen and brush marks will linger permanently.

-Other mistakes can rear their heads as well; knowing what to look for can help determine the quality of the work and, often, cheap the methods used.
+Other mistakes can rear their heads as well; knowing what to look for can help determine the quality of the work and, often, the methods used.
 Below are a few signs to help you figure out if you’ve been the recipient of a bad paint job.

 Runs and Sags

 Two of the most common errors are runs and sags.
 In the world of professional painting, dried streaks, sags and drips covering walls are inexcusable.